jwnwilson/registry-api/README.md

 ## TODO

-- Refactor db adpater to use repositories
 - Use crud framework to reduce code
+    - Add decorators to default logic
+    - Override defaults with calls to domain logic
 - Add tests
 - The TYPE of relationship to link creation / edit
     - e.g. blocker, caused by, owns